 Whitby has been inhabited since the seventh century, when Abbess Hilda founded a monastery on the cliff top and supposedly turned snakes into stone (the ammonite fossils found in local rock).
 It became a whaling port, then a resort, then a setting for Dracula after Stoker visited in 1890.
 The Gothic connection now dominates the town's identity in ways that locals tolerate with varying degrees of patience.

 The ruined abbey on East Cliff is genuinely spectacular—thirteenth-century Benedictine architecture exposed to North Sea winds for five hundred years.
-English Heritage maintains the site (£9 adult admission, £5.40 concessions).
-Winter hours are 10 AM to 4 PM, and the low January sun creates shadows that no amount of vampire tourism can cheapen.
+English Heritage maintains the site (adult admission £9, concessions £5.40, family ticket £23.40).
+Winter hours are 10 AM to 4 PM, last entry 3:30 PM, and the low January sun creates shadows that no amount of vampire tourism can cheapen.
+The site closes entirely in high winds—call ahead on 01947 603568 if the forecast is rough.

-The Magpie Café on Pier Road serves fish and chips that attract queues stretching down the street in summer.
+The Magpie Café at 14 Pier Road, YO21 3PU, serves fish and chips that attract queues stretching down the street in summer.
 In January, you can walk straight in.
 The haddock (£14.95) is beer-battered, the chips are proper—twice-fried, fluffy inside, crisp out—and the portions require either hunger or help.
 The café has been family-run since 1937.
 The current owner's grandfather started the business after returning from the Great War.
+Open 11:30 AM to 8 PM daily in winter, closed Wednesdays in January.

 Whitby Jet—fossilized wood turned black by compression under the sea—is sold in shops throughout the town.
 Real jet is lightweight and warm to the touch; plastic imitations are cold and heavy.
-W. Hamond on Church Street has been selling it since 1860 and will educate you on the difference without pressuring a sale.
+W. Hamond at 7 Church Street, YO21 3DE, has been selling it since 1860 and will educate you on the difference without pressuring a sale.
+A simple jet pendant starts at £35; elaborate Victorian-style pieces run to £200+.
+The shop opens 10 AM to 5 PM daily in winter.

 Goathland and the Railway to Nowhere